SoftwareCats/SoftwareCats.github.io/CONTRIBUTING.md

   * **Note:** Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

-### Final Checklist

-Please remember to do the following:

-* [ ] Search the issue repository to ensure your report is a new issue

-* [ ] Simplify your code around the issue to better isolate the problem

 Don't feel bad if the developers can't reproduce the issue right away.
 They will simply ask for more information!

 ### Follow Your Issue

 Once submitted, your report will go into the [issue tracking](https://github.com/Microsoft/vscode/wiki/Issue-Tracking) workflow.
 Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.

-## Automated Issue Management

-We use GitHub Actions to help us manage issues.
-These Actions and their descriptions can be [viewed here](https://github.com/microsoft/vscode-github-triage-actions).
-Some examples of what these Actions do are:

-* Automatically closes any issue marked `needs-more-info` if there has been no response in the past 7 days.
-* Automatically lock issues 45 days after they are closed.
-* Automatically implement the VS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).

-If you believe the bot got something wrong, please open a new issue and let us know.

 # Thank You!